Chapter Sixty Five

 We’d been on several jobs in the last year, common wife beaters.
 Sometimes just Nikko and I went on the job itself, Janah and Amaya along for the ride.
 I don’t do jack without Janah near, we haven’t been apart a day since we’d met.
 Mentaling, being each other, doesn’t matter, physical proximity at some point during the day is how we are.
 Now that I think of it, I hadn’t been separated from Amaya for twenty four hours since we’d met.
-Maybe we’re all codependent, you know, since people love their labels and get fidgety when they can’t attach a name to something.
+Maybe we’re all codependent, you know, since people love their labels and get fidgety when they can’t attach a diagnosis to something.
 So, we’re codependent, happy now?

 Half the jobs had been take on the asshole, beat the crap out of him, deliver the sermon, the wife and kids get relocated.
-The other half , if it involved eliciting information, included Janah and Amaya doing the pharmaceutical dance and Janah either rearranging mental furniture or a personality delete.
+The other half, if it involved eliciting information, included Janah and Amaya doing the pharmaceutical dance and Janah either rearranging mental furniture or a personality delete.
 Chloe and Zi were on the last two for observation and training.
 Chloe is learning the aura and attitude of abusers.
 Attitude includes facial expression, tone of voice, pacing, eye movement, facial tics, change in body temperature.
 She’s also learning to play poker and chess.
-She’s only average online, just don’t play her face to face, even with your big hat, beard and sunglasses.
-You might as well be naked in the sunshine.
+She’s only average online, just don’t play her face to face.
+Even with your big hat, beard and sunglasses you might as well be naked in the sunshine.

 We are seated around the Epsteins massive living room, in a corner designed for conversation, a couch, loveseat, three comfortable leather chairs, coffee and end tables.
 They sip wine, Zi and I Coke Zero with a wedge of lemon to zing it up a tad.